 How long should you drive before taking a break?

-The AA advises that you should have a break after every two hours or every 200 kilometres (km).
-However, this is just a guide, if you feel tired you should take a break immediately.
+The AA advises that you take a break after every two hours, or every 200 kilometres, of driving.
+However, this is just a guide.
+If you feel tired you should take a break immediately.

-“If you are not concentrating as you should, or you feel your body is wary, then certainly you have to take a break immediately.
-And then only proceed with your journey once you feel comfortable that you are in the right frame of mind and you are alert and able to handle the vehicle,” says the AA.
+“If you are not concentrating as you should, or you feel your body is weary, then certainly you need to take a break.
+Only proceed with your journey once you feel comfortable that you are in the right frame of mind and you are alert and able to handle the vehicle,” says the AA.

 What checks should you carry out before leaving?

-First and foremost, the AA highlights that you should always have a car that is in a good working condition, is mechanically sounds and is ready to be taken on a long trip.
-The AA points out that some of the most important things that you should check are:
+First and foremost, the AA notes that the car you intend to use must be in good working condition, mechanically sound and ready to be taken on a long trip.
+The following are the most critical checks.

-- Are your tyres in a good condition;
+- Are the tyres in a good condition?

-- Are the tyres pumped to the correct levels, in other words, they are not inflated too much or too little;
+- Are the tyres pumped up to correct levels, in other words, not inflated too much or too little?

 What should you do if travelling in tough weather conditions?

-The weather can be unpredictable at times.
-If you are driving and it starts to rain or there are very strong winds or another weather condition that is making it difficult for you to drive it is important that you maintain a safe following distance.
+The weather can be unpredictable.
+If you are driving and it starts to rain, there are very strong winds, or another weather condition makes it difficult to drive, it’s especially important that you maintain a safe following distance.

-The AA says that you should always ask yourself, “At the speed at which I am travelling, if the car in front of me were to brake suddenly, would I be able to brake with enough space to stop before I smash into the back of them?”
+The AA maintains that you should always ask yourself, “At the speed at which I am travelling, if the car in front of me were to suddenly brake, would I be able to stop with enough space to avoid a collision?”

-“If you feel at any stage that you cannot drive because the winds or the rain is so hard that you physically cannot see or you cannot go any further, it is advisable to pull off the road and to wait it out.
-Rather wait an hour or two and be safe, than continue with a journey that may be extremely dangerous,” states the AA.
+“If you feel at any stage that you cannot drive because the winds or the rain are so hard that you physically cannot see, or you cannot go any further, it’s advisable to pull off the road and to wait it out.
+Rather wait an hour or two and be safe, than continue with a journey that may be extremely dangerous,” says the AA.

-- A red triangle for use in the event that you do breakdown, it is the law for all vehicles to have a triangle.
+- A red triangle for use in the event that you do breakdown – it’s the law for all vehicles to carry this

-If you are a member of the AA or have another form or roadside assistance, it is important to keep the contact number and your membership information on you in the event that something happens and you need to contact them for assistance.
+If you are a member of the AA or you have another form of roadside assistance cover, keep the contact number and your membership information with you.

 Tips for travelling with small children

-It is easy to get distracted when there are others in the car, this is particularly true when travelling with small children who may want your attention or are doing something that may detract your attention away from the road.
+It's easy to get distracted when there are others in the car.
+This is particularly true when travelling with small children, who may want your attention or be doing something to detract your attention from the road.

-Most importantly when travelling with children it is vital that you buckle them into the seat.
-“If you are travelling with children who are three years and younger, it is now a legal requirement that they are in an SABS approved seat and that it is installed in the correct way in the vehicle and that they are buckled up in that,” says the AA.
+“If you are travelling with children who are aged three years or younger, it’s now a legal requirement that they are in a SABS-approved seat, that it’s installed in the correct way, and that they are buckled up in it,” says the AA.

-This is a completely personal choice and what you are comfortable with when driving.
-However, the AA stresses that no matter what time of day you leave for a journey, you must always follow the rules of the road.
+This is a personal choice that comes down to driver preference.
+However, the AA stresses that irrespective of the time that you depart, you must always follow the rules of the road.

-“Obviously if you are night blind or you have issues with seeing at certain parts of the day, you shouldn’t be driving at those times of the day.
-It’s all about when are you most comfortable leaving and when will it be safest for you,” notes the AA.
+“Obviously if you are night blind or you have issues seeing at certain parts of the day, you shouldn’t be driving at those times of day.
+It’s all about when are you most comfortable and when it will be safest for you,” notes the AA.

 Drinking and driving

-Most importantly, especially coming up to the festive season, it is important that you do not drink and drive.
-The AA has the message of “drink or drive”.
-However, if you are planning to go out and drink, there are other options to get home besides driving yourself.
-These include, having a designated driver in the group or making use of a get home service.
+Coming up to the festive season, it’s especially important that you don’t drink and drive.
+The AA uses the slogan, “drink or drive”.
+If you are planning to go out and drink, have a designated driver in the group, or make use of a get-home service.

-There are several banks and insurance companies that offer get home services to their customers, either free of charge or for a fee, giving you the peace of mind that you can go out and have a good time and still get home safely.
+There are several banks and insurance companies that offer get-home services to their customers, either free of charge or for a fee.

-If you are on the roads and you see others who are driving recklessly and are possibly drunk, the AA advises that you contact the nearest police station or the municipal traffic authority to inform them as soon as possible.
-In addition, you should avoid getting too close to the vehicle or driving next to them, and avoid them as far as possible.
+If you are on the roads and you see others who are driving recklessly, the AA advises that you contact the nearest police station or the municipal traffic authority to inform them as soon as possible.
+In addition, you should avoid getting too close to the vehicle or driving next to them.